tytydraco/yessleep/out/Counting_rainwater.md

 And, after what felt like an eternity, the sound of glass breaking returned.

-Too late to react, the pleasant surprise of my body finally being able to move sent me tumbling.
+Too late to react, the pleasant surprise of my entire body finally being able to move sent me tumbling.

 Pushing on the ground with both my arms, I stood— and I looked back.